bruno-/fiber_scheduler/README.md

 ### Highlights

-- Asynchronous (colorless) programming in Ruby.
+- Enables asynchronous (colorless) programming in Ruby.
 - Killer feature: full compatibility with any other "fiber scheduler class", including the [async gem](https://github.com/socketry/async).
 - Not a framework: no DSL or new APIs.
-Just built-in Ruby methods:
+Can be used with just built-in Ruby
+  methods:
   [Fiber.set_scheduler](https://docs.ruby-lang.org/en/master/Fiber.html#method-c-set_scheduler)
   and
   [Fiber.schedule](https://docs.ruby-lang.org/en/master/Fiber.html#method-c-schedule).
-- ~400 LOC of pure Ruby, no C extensions.
+- ~500 LOC of pure Ruby, no C extensions.
 - No dependencies.

 ### Setup